jamwaffles/jamwaffles.github.io/_drafts/elm-counting-occurrences.md

 ## Dicts

 As a first step towards grouping the data, we need to start using a `Dict`.
 Dicts contain unique keys with an associated value.
 They're the same as `Map()`s in JavaScript.
-To keep things (hipefully) understandable, as a first step we'll just render a list of unique tags.
+To keep things (hopefully) understandable, as a first step we'll just render a list of unique tags.

 First, the model type needs to change to use an Elm `Dict` for our list of tags: